Elevatorisbest/FrostyToolsuite-MEC-World-Editor-test/README.md

 1.0.7 Frosty Editor lacks some functionalities of 1.0.6.3, which is partially alleviated by using [HerGabt's 1.0.7 backport project](https://github.com/HarGabt/FrostyToolsuite/tree/1.0.7_test_locale_from_wavebend)

+> But what about UI and Widgets?

+  MEA version of the plugin has a UI editor.
+It requires all assets with UI elements to be properly defined and assigned in the UI editor implementation.
+  - MEC has a custom UI system, PamUI
+  - In the current release of this fork, this results in inability to edit UIwidget assets in Schematic View.

 ## Setup